EMI-Group/evox/README.md

 ---

-🌟 Experience the transformative power of **Distributed GPU-Acceleration** in **Evolutionary Computation (EC)**.
-EvoX isn't just another framework—it's a pioneering toolset crafted to **redefine EC's frontiers**.
-Dive deep into a vast collection of **Evolutionary Algorithms (EAs)** and engage with an expansive range of **Benchmark Problems**.
-Tackle everything from intricate tasks to computationally intensive challenges.
-With EvoX, achieve unmatched speed and adaptability, ensuring your optimization journey is swift and seamless.
-Embrace the future of EC with EvoX!
+🌟 **Unlocking the Power of Distributed GPU-Acceleration in Evolutionary Computation**

+EvoX is a sophisticated framework developed to enhance the field of Evolutionary Computation (EC), built upon [JAX](https://github.com/google/jax) and [Ray](https://github.com/ray-project/ray).
+It offers a comprehensive suite of Evolutionary Algorithms (EAs) and a wide range of Benchmark Problems, tailored to address both simple and complex computational challenges.
+It facilitates efficient exploration of complex optimization landscapes, effective tackling of black-box optimization challenges, and deep dives into neuroevolution.
+With a foundation in functional programming and hierarchical state management, EvoX offers a user-friendly and modular experience.

 ---

-## ⭐️ Highlighted Features
+## ⭐️ Key Features

-- 🚀 **Blazing Fast Performance**:
+- 🚀 **Fast Performance**:
-  - Experience **GPU-Accelerated** optimization, achieving speeds 10x-100x faster than traditional methods.
+  - Experience **GPU-Accelerated** optimization, achieving speeds 100x faster than traditional methods.
-  - Leverage the power of distributed workflows for even more rapid optimization.
+  - Leverage the power of **Distributed Workflows** for even more rapid optimization.

 - 🌐 **Versatile Optimization Suite**:
   - Cater to all your needs with both **Single-objective** and **Multi-objective** optimization capabilities.
-  - Dive into a comprehensive library of benchmark problems, ensuring robust testing and evaluation.
+  - Dive into a comprehensive library of **Benchmark Problems**, ensuring robust testing and evaluation.
-  - Explore the frontier of AI with extensive tools for **neuroevolution** tasks.
+  - Explore the frontier of AI with extensive tools for **Neuroevolution** tasks.

 - 🛠️ **Designed for Simplicity**:
-  - Embrace the elegance of functional programming, simplifying complex algorithmic compositions.
+  - Embrace the elegance of **Functional Programming**, simplifying complex algorithmic compositions.
   - Benefit from hierarchical state management, ensuring modular and clean programming.
-  - Jumpstart your journey with our [detailed tutorial](https://evox.readthedocs.io/en/latest/guide/index.html).
+  - Jumpstart your journey with our [Detailed Tutorial](https://evox.readthedocs.io/en/latest/guide/index.html).

-**Elevate Your Optimization Game with EvoX!**: Step into a meticulously crafted platform tailored for both researchers and enthusiasts.
-Effortlessly traverse the vast **optimization landscapes**, confront and conquer widely-acknowledged **black-box optimization challenges**, and venture into the intricate realms of **neuroevolution**.
-It's not merely about breadth—it's about velocity.
-Supercharge your projects with **GPU acceleration** and streamlined **distributed workflows**.
-Plus, with a foundation in **functional programming** and **hierarchical state management**, EvoX promises a seamless, modular user experience.
+---

 ## 🧬 Comprehensive Evolutionary Algorithms